 When it comes to effective marketing, context is everything.
 Even the most customized offers and discounts matter little if they aren’t delivered at the right time and place.
 But in order to achieve true one-to-one marketing, retailers must partner with technology companies that can leverage machine learning to personalize experiences at scale.
 Through its collaboration with Braze, online retailer Overstock.com personalized its web landing pages and email messages, tailoring content for each user based on their perceived intent, previous purchases, referral source, and other contextual cues.
 The result has been double-digit increases in open rates, with the highest lifts coming from "non-engaged" customers who had not opened an email or message in the previous 30 days.

 Ready to learn more about the future of retail?
-Download this new report from eMarketer, presented by Braze, to gain insight on the top trends impacting shopper behavior and the overall retail industry today.
+Check out Braze and Wakefield's "The Future of Retail" data report for exclusive insights into top trends impacting shopper behavior and the overall retail industry today.